SamsungLabs/unsupervised-face-restoration/README.md

 cd ..

 # run evaluation
-bash scripts/eval_real.sh $results_dir
+bash scripts/eval_real.sh $results_dir_eval
 # argv[1]: results
 ```

 ## Pre-training

-To pre-train your own SwinIR on synthetic dataset generated by commonly used degradation pipeline as in other blind face restoration papers:
+Please refer to our paper for details on the SwinIR pre-training.
+To pre-train your own SwinIR on synthetic dataset generated by commonly used degradation pipeline in blind face restoration works:
 ```
 # define paths
 config=configs/others/swinir_gan_pretrain.yaml